Bedrock is an 8-bit virtual computer system that can run programs anywhere.

 To write and run a program using Bedrock you’ll need an assembler and an emulator.
 An assembler is used for converting program source code into a Bedrock program, and an emulator is used for running any Bedrock program on your chosen system:

-An assembler and emulator that can be embedded in a webpage, written in Javascript. - bedrock-pc
+An assembler and emulator that can be embedded in a webpage, written in JavaScript and WebAssembly. - bedrock-nds

-An assembler and emulator for Windows and Linux computers, written in Rust.
+An emulator for DOS computers, written in Turbo Pascal version 4.

 Background